What are fleas?

 What are the signs that my ferret has fleas?

 Regular veterinary examinations (at least once a year) will aid in early identification of flea infestations and proper treatment.
-Other diagnostic tests may be done to ensure that the ferret’s itchiness is not due to other common diseases or problems in ferrets, such as ferret adrenal gland disease or ear mites.
+Other diagnostic tests may be done to ensure that the ferret’s pruritis (itchiness) is not due to other common diseases or problems in ferrets, such as ferret adrenal gland disease or ear mites.
 Your veterinarian will examine the ferret’s fur and skin for evidence of fleas and other external parasites and will prescribe appropriate treatment accordingly.

 What is the treatment for ferrets with fleas?

-Topical cat medications such as Advantage® or Revolution® appear to be safe but should ONLY be used under the guidance of a veterinarian familiar with ferrets.
-The only flea medication labeled for use in ferrets is Advantage®.
-Topical flea powders, premise sprays, or even professional pest exterminators may be used safely, but consult your veterinarian first.
-Since flea eggs fall off the animal, adult fleas can live off the ferret in carpets and other areas of the home; therefore, it is very important to treat the environment, as well as the pet.
+Since flea eggs fall off the animal, routine vacuuming is recommended as well as environmental treatment.
+Adult fleas can live off the ferret in carpets and other areas of the home.
+It is therefore extremely important to treat the environment, as well as the pet.
 Depending on environmental humidity and temperature, flea eggs may hatch in as little as 14 to 28 days, producing the next crop of adult fleas looking for a blood meal.
 Treatment must be long enough to get the last egg hatched.
 Consult with a veterinarian familiar with ferrets regarding the proper topical and environmental treatments.

 Certain products should not be used on ferrets.
-DO NOT use flea collars, and DO NOT use organophosphates, straight permethrin sprays, or permethrin ’spot-on’ treatments on your pet ferret, as these may be toxic.
+Do not use flea collars, and do not use organophosphates, straight permethrin sprays, or permethrin “spot-on” treatments on your pet ferret, as these may be toxic.

 Do I have to worry about being affected by fleas myself?